Hhnxxxxxx/Pizza-Hut-Reviews/README.md

 ## Overview

-This repository hosts the comprehensive resources for our study on customer feedback and its implications for service quality at a Pizza Hut outlet in Sri Lanka, including the paper, dataset, statistical models, and analysis code.
+This repository hosts the comprehensive resources for our study on customer feedback and its implications for service quality at a Pizza Hut outlet in Sri Lanka, including the paper, dataset, datasheet, statistical models, and analysis code.

 ## File Structure